London District Energy Infrastructure Project

 No, the decommissioning of steam lines will not impact your chilled water services.
 Your service will continue without interruption.

-In May 2024, we notified an initial group of customers that the steam line within the red boundaries shown on the map here will no longer be in service as of May 31, 2025.
+In April 2025, we notified a group of customers that the steam line within the blue boundaries shown on the map here will no longer be in service as of October 31, 2026.

 The construction involved in our decommissioning process is limited and will primarily take place in public areas.
 We are working closely with the City to ensure that all construction activities are carried out with the necessary permits and adhere to stringent safety measures.